harunrasyid/kanban-app/README.md

 # Simple Kanban To Do List Application Using Zustand as State Manager

 Hi, this is my experimental personal project.
-In this project i'm exploring zustand state manager This project intialized using vite with react-typescript template
+In this project i'm exploring zustand state manager This project intialized using vite with react-typescript template.
+Some feature of this app
+- Add new tasks
+- Drag and drop to change the tasks status
+- Delete tasks

 To run this project
 - Fork or clone this project